Road to N. Korea's denuclearization is littered with failure - Philly

 2018

-North Korea's abrupt diplomatic outreach in recent months comes after a flurry of weapons tests that marked 2017, including the underground detonation of an alleged thermonuclear warhead and three launches of developmental ICBMs designed to strike the U.S. mainland.
+North Korea's abrupt diplomatic outreach in recent months comes after a flurry of 2017 weapons tests, including the underground detonation of an alleged thermonuclear warhead and three launches of developmental ICBMs designed to strike the U.S. mainland.

-Inter-Korean dialogue resumed after Kim in his New Year's speech proposed talks with the South to reduce animosities and for the North to participate in February's Winter Olympics in Pyongchang.
-North Korea sent hundreds of people to the games, including Kim's sister, who expressed her brother's desire to meet with Moon for a summit.
+Inter-Korean dialogue resumed after Kim in his New Year's speech proposed talks with the South to reduce animosities and for the North to participate in February's Winter Olympics in Pyeongchang.
+North Korea sent hundreds of people to the games, including Kim's sister, who expressed her brother's desire to meet with South Korean President Moon for a summit.
 South Korean officials later brokered a potential summit between Kim and Trump.

 Some experts say Kim's nuclear program is now too advanced to realistically expect a roll back to near zero.

-"Kim will not offer CVID at the door," said Koh Yu-hwan, a North Korea expert at Seoul's Dongguk University who's advising Moon on his summit with Kim.
+"Kim will not offer CVID at the door," said Koh Yu-hwan, a North Korea expert at Seoul's Dongguk University, who is advising Moon on his summit with Kim.
 He was referring to an abbreviation for the "complete, verifiable and irreversible dismantlement" of the North's nuclear weapons program.

 "Everything depends on whether Trump can accept a deal that puts out the 'early fire' - taking away the North's ICBMs and freezing and closing its known nuclear and missile production facilities - and leave the rest for future negotiations," Koh said.